 One of our "Anonymous" commenters directs our attention to a short 1984 film by Tim Burton, Frankenweenie, produced by Walt Disney pictures.
 Reportedly, Disney fired Burton after making it, claiming he had wasted company resources and had produced a film too dark for Disney to use.
 It later had video and DVD releases.

 Well, SOMEONE at Disney liked the film.
 There can be little doubt that it was a direct influence on the front yard pet cemetery.
+[Edit: According to "Anonymous," the imagineer who designed these Burtonesque grave markers was Jimmy Pickering.
+See the Comments.]
 The film is a parody/homage to Frankenstein, so there are important graveyard scenes—in a pet graveyard.
 It appears also in the film's opening titles.